Contact

 According to what the client is looking for, therapy can be both short-term or long-term.

-Although clients usually benefit even from a few sessions and are free to stop therapy when they wish, I suggest that they try therapy for 25 sessions for its effect to be relatively stable and not dissipate between sessions.
+Although clients usually benefit even from a few sessions and are always free to stop therapy when they wish, I suggest that they try therapy for 25 sessions for its effect to be relatively stable and not dissipate between sessions.
 25 sessions, at one session a week, usually take about six months.

 While all clients benefit from short-term work, most prefer to stay for longer, to engage in a deeper opening up of the personality and a slow rebuilding of the self, in dialogue with the therapist.
 The longer the client stays in therapy, the more the contemplative aspects of the work become intensely palpable and viscerally felt.